pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

-We send a POST request to the URL endpoint for the items using $.ajax .
+We send a `POST` request to the URL endpoint for the items using `$.ajax` .
 The response contains an object with the item’s name and description.
 Its callback prints the response from the server in the console.
 Try it out!

 Everything goes well, but there seems to be a problem: We have to restart the page in order to see the new item.
-How can we make this better?  <NewItem /> and <AllItems /> cannot communicate between each other because they’re on the same level.
+How can we make this better?  `<NewItem />` and `<AllItems />` cannot communicate between each other because they’re on the same level.
 As we know, we can send data only down the component hierarchy.
-This means that we have to move the storing of the items of the <AllItems /> state to an upper layer; we must move it to the <Body /> component.
+This means that we have to move the storing of the items of the `<AllItems />` state to an upper layer; we must move it to the `<Body />` component.

-Move getInitialState() and componentDidMount() from <Allitems /> to <Body />.
-Now, the skills will be fetched when <Body /> is loaded.
-We can send variables down the children components with ‘props’.
-Props are immutable in the child and, in order to reach them, we need to use this.props.
-In our case, instead of using this.state.items, we’ll use this.props.items.
+Move `getInitialState()` and `componentDidMount()` from `<Allitems />` to `<Body />`.
+Now, the skills will be fetched when `<Body />` is loaded.
+We can send variables down the children components with `props`.
+Props are immutable in the child and, in order to reach them, we need to use `this.props`.
+In our case, instead of using `this.state.items`, we’ll use `this.props.items`.

-Here’s how we’ll send down the items from <Body /> to <AllItems />
+Here’s how we’ll send down the items from `<Body />` to `<AllItems />` :

 _app/assets/javascripts/components/_\__body.js.jsx_
 ```javascript
 <AllItems items={this.state.items} />
 ```

-Here’s how they’re going to be referenced in AllItems />
+Here’s how they’re going to be referenced in  `<AllItems />` :

 _app/assets/javascripts/components/_\_all_\__items.js.jsx_
 ```javascript